 St Andrew’s Church

 The church was remodelled in the 1850s after it fell into disrepair.
-But there are still original features, like the tower’s fan-vaulted ceiling and a stone monument to Norman Knight Sir Walter de Dunstanville.
+But there are still original features visible, like the tower’s fan-vaulted ceiling and a stone monument to Norman Knight Sir Walter de Dunstanville.
 He’s shown with his legs crossed to signify that he went on two crusades.

-There’s also a faceless clock – an early medieval timepiece – which was built by a local blacksmith and is thought to be one of the oldest working clocks in the country.
+There’s also a faceless clock – an type of early medieval timepiece – which was built by a local blacksmith and is thought to be one of the oldest working clocks in the country.

 Castle Combe Race Circuit

-Castle Combe is split into two sections, with the main part of the village in Lower Castle Combe, and the Castle Combe Race Circuit on the edge of the upper village.
+Castle Combe is split into two sections, with the main part of the village in Lower Castle Combe, and the Castle Combe Race Circuit on the edge of Upper Castle Combe.
 This 3km-long circuit started life as an airfield and was used for pilot training in the Second World War before opening as a racing circuit in 1950, when one of the first race winners was a young Stirling Moss.

 In the past it’s hosted Formula Three and British GT Championship but noise complaints meant it’s only used for club-level car and motorbike races now.
 But there are a series of special events through the year, including the Autumn Classic vintage races and an annual steam rally in May.